HertzJack/Blades-of-Grass/README.md

 - Gradient-based blade shading
    - A fragment shader applies a color gradient from darker at the base to brighter at the tip
    - This adds depth and realism without relying on complex textures.
-- Density-independent field scaling
-   - Grass density was decoupled from the overall field size so the field looks consistent at different dimensions

 Technical Overview
 Engine & Technologies